Existence of moduli spaces for algebraic stacks: Preliminaries

 the stack over $S$ parameterizing $S$-morphisms $\cY \to \cX$.
 If $\cY$ is defined over $\Spec(\bZ)$, we will use the convention that $\uMap_S(\cY, \cX)$ denotes the mapping stack $\uMap_S(\cY \times S, \cX)$.

-That these mapping stacks are again algebraic if $\cY=\Theta$ or $\cY=B\bG_m$ for quite general $\cX$ follows from a general result established in \cite{ahr2} and \cite[Thm.~1.6]{hlp}: if $\cX$ is locally of finite presentation and quasi-separated over an algebraic space $S$ with affine stabilizers, and $\cY$ is of finite presentation and with affine diagonal over $S$ such that $\cY \to S$ is flat and a good moduli space, then $\uMap_S(\cY, \cX)$ is an algebraic stack locally of finite presentation over $S$, with affine stabilizers and quasi-separated diagonal.
+That these mapping stacks are again algebraic if $\cY=\Theta$ or $\cY=B\bG_m$ for quite general $\cX$ follows from general results established in \cite[Thm.~14.9]{ahr2}, \cite[Prop.~1.1.2]{hlinstability} and \cite[Thm.~1.6]{hlp}: if $\cX$ is locally of finite presentation and quasi-separated over a quasi-separated algebraic space $S$, with affine stabilizers, and $\cY$ is of finite presentation and with affine diagonal over $S$ such that $\cY \to S$ is flat and a good moduli space, then $\uMap_S(\cY, \cX)$ is an algebraic stack locally of finite presentation and quasi-separated over $S$, with affine stabilizers.
 Moreover, if $\cX \to S$ has affine (resp.\ quasi-affine, resp.\ separated) diagonal, then so does $\uMap_S(\cY,\cX)$.

-The \emph{stack of filtrations} $\uMap_S(\Theta,\cX)$ is denoted $\Filt(\cX)$ in \cite{hlinstability}, and the \emph{stack of graded objects} $\uMap_S(B\bG_m,\cX)$ is denoted $\Grad(\cX)$.
+The \emph{stack of graded points in $\cX$} is defined to be $\uMap_S(B\bG_m,\cX)$, and it is denoted $\Grad(\cX)$.
+This terminology highlights that a morphism $B\bG_m \to \cX$ is the same as an object of $\cX$ together with a morphism of $\bG_m$ to its automorphism group, which in practice often amounts to the choice of a grading of the object.
+The \emph{stack of filtrations in $\cX$} is defined to be $\uMap_S(\Theta,\cX)$, and it is denoted $\Filt(\cX)$ in \cite{hlinstability}.